A leek and potato soup with a romantic spin

 A stew of potatoes, leeks and Guinness Extra Stout?–how can that be aphrodisiac?
 If that was your first thought, it’s definitely a reasonable one.
 But you might be surprised to learn that these foods, even the humble potato, are tied with aphrodisiac lore.
-So does Potato Leek and Stout Stew belong in an aphrodisiac menu?
+So does Irish Leek & Potato Soup with Stout belong in an aphrodisiac menu?
 On St. Patrick’s Day, it sure does!

 Romancing the Blarney Stone

 This recipe is part of Diane Brown’s aphrodisiac dinner plan for “Romancing the Blarney Stone.”
-The menu starts off with a Black Velvet cocktail, continues with this Stout Stew and finishes with traditional (and aphrodisiac) North Atlantic Salmon in Irish Butter Sauce.
+It’s a fun-loving spin on a St. Patrick’s Day dinner, turning it into a date night meal.
+The menu starts off with a Black Velvet cocktail, continues with this potato soup and finishes with traditional (and aphrodisiac) North Atlantic Salmon in Irish Butter Sauce.

 The best thing about this soup, besides the fact that it contains leeks, considered by the ancient Romans to be one of the finest love “enhancements,” is that it can be made in advance.
 The soup only simmers for about 25 minutes, so you can either whip it together just before dinner, or make it hours ahead and reheat when you’re ready to make some romantic memories.
 (Note that this soup also works as a vegetarian dish.
 Just substitute vegetable broth for the chicken stock.)
 Happy St. Patrick’s Day!